 Every day, blood is needed in hospitals and emergency treatment facilities to care for patients who undergo surgery or suffer from disease or traumatic injury.

-Western Nebraska Blood Center, a hospital-based donor center licensed by the FDA, draws approximately 3,000 units of blood per year, which are transfused to approximately 880 panhandle patients in need.
+West Nebraska Blood Center, a hospital-based donor center licensed by the FDA, draws approximately 3,000 units of blood per year, which are transfused to approximately 880 panhandle patients in need.

 Where is the blood used?

 In order to save lives, blood must be on the shelf, ready for transfusion.
-Sixty percent of the U.S. population is eligible to give blood, yet only five percent of those eligible actually do.
+Sixty percent of the U.S. population is eligible to give blood, yet only five percent of those eligible actually do so.
 This is why the staff at West Nebraska Blood Center works actively to recruit and retain repeat blood donors in the community.

 How can I donate?

 Donating blood or platelets is a simple, safe and easy process.
 To donate, you must meet the following requirements: be in good health, be 16 years of age and older, and weigh more than 115 pounds.